 The time-time field is, where and The gauge transformation, $h_{00} = \tilde{G}_{00} + \partial_0^2\chi$ (which we have already applied to the other potentials and hence must carry over to this one), eliminates the last term, and gives Missing is a term of order $U^2$ that appears in metric PPN formalism which indicates the nonlinearity in the superposition of the potential.
-In GR, however, this term is an artifact of the choice of isotropic coordinates and not a true nonlinearity such as would be associated with massive gravitons.
+In GR, however, this term is an artifact of the choice of isotropic coordinates and vanishes with a change of coordinates.

 In general relativity, the change of coordinates, $r=\bar{r}(1 + M/2\bar{r})^2$, switches the Schwarzschild solution to isotropic coordinates \cite{Misner:1973}, Because the change in coordinates, however, depends on the potential itself, this introduces a nonlinearity that previously did not exist in the solution.
 Like the Schwarzschild solution in Schwarzschild coordinates, the Yang-Mills theory 1PN solution does not contain any nonlinearity because it is not in this nonlinear coordinate system.
-The exact, Yang-Mills spherically symmetric solution given in spherical coordinates, under the same change of variables, becomes to 1PN order,
+The Yang-Mills spherically symmetric solution given in spherical coordinates, under the same change of variables, becomes to 1PN order,

 and